-I received a certificate from another source and it is supposed to be the personal cert for one of our address spaces.
-I INSERTed the certificate from a dataset, but when I issue a CHKCERT for it, the private key specifies NONE.
+When receiving a certificate from another source and it is supposed to be the personal cert, the INSERT of the certificate from a dataset is successful, but when a CHKCERT command is used, there is no private key information listed.
 What happened to the private key?

-If the certificate in the dataset was in PKCS12 format with a private key, you would have had to enter a password on the INSERT command or you would have gotten the error message ACF00184 PASSWORD IS INCORRECT.
+If the certificate in the dataset was in PKCS12 format with a private key, it is required to enter a password on the INSERT command or there would have been an error message ACF00184 PASSWORD IS INCORRECT.
 Issue a CHKCERT against the dataset to see if the private key is there.
-If the certificate in the dataset is in PKCS12 format and you don't enter a password on the CHKCERT you will get the error message ACF68033 The password is incorrect for the CERTIFICATE.
-If you don't get that message and the CHKCERT output indicates there is no private key, then the key was either not sent by the originators, or the key was lost during interim processing.
-You will have to go back to the originator for another copy of the certificate in PKCS12 format with both its public and private keys.
+If the certificate in the dataset is in PKCS12 format and a password is not entered on the CHKCERT you will get the error message ACF68033 The password is incorrect for the CERTIFICATE.
+If that message does not occur and the CHKCERT output indicates there is no private key, then the key was either not sent by the originators, or the key was lost during interim processing.
+The originator will need to be contacted for another copy of the certificate in PKCS12 format with both its public and private keys.

-If the received certificate is meant to replace one currently on your ACF2 database with the same record id, perhaps with updated validity dates, then it is likely it does not have a private key.
+If the received certificate is meant to replace one currently in the ACF2 database with the same record id, perhaps with updated validity dates, then it is likely it does not have a private key.
 In this case it is assumed the private key from the original certificate remained on the database.
 If the original certificate was deleted, then its private key was deleted as well.
-If you have not saved the original certificate with its private key (in PKCS12 format) in another dataset, you will have to start over to create a new certificate---and get it signed.
+If the original certificate has not been saved with its private key (in PKCS12 format) in another dataset, the only recourse is to start over and create a new certificate---and get it signed.